kzalesak/hamburg-slices-recipe/hamburg_slices_recipe_english.md

 Pour the egg whites into a hot water bath, add the pinch of salt and start mixing the eggs using an electrical mixer whilst heating the water.
 Once the egg whites start foaming up, add the sugar and continue mixing.
 The meringue is ready once a wooden spoon dipped into it will remain standing upright.
 It is important that this is done in the heated hot water bath, as the heat treatment will make the meringue firmer and will prevent it from collapsing later.
-Once the meringue is sufficiently firm, we take it off the hot water bath and let it cool in a cool place or the refrigerator (around 10 degrees celsius).
+Once the meringue is sufficiently firm, we take it off the hot water bath and let it cool in a cool place or the refrigerator (around 10 degrees Celsius).
 Whilst the meringue cools, we can gently mix it one or two times so that it cools quicker and more evenly.

 ## To mix into meringue
 > - 150 g of almonds, chopped into mid-sized bits